- Location: Garramilla/Darwin

 Applications which do not address the selection criteria will not be considered.

-Applications close on Monday 3rd of April 2023.
-Applications should be emailed to [email protected] with ‘Application for position of “Senior Solicitor/Solicitor – Safe Climate (Gas)” in the subject line.
+Applications close on Monday 26 June 2023, early applications are encouraged as interviews will be held on a rolling basis.
+Applications should be emailed to [email protected] with “Application for position of Legal Administrator, NT Practice” in the subject line.

 If you have any accessibility needs for any of the recruitment process, please let us know.